The Original Toll House Cookie Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-How many of you grew up making the cookie recipe on the back of the Nestle chocolate chip bag?!
-It is THE chocolate chip recipe that started it all, the original Toll House chocolate chip cookie recipe!
-Toll House Cookie Recipe is a classic that is easy to make and turns out great every time!
+How many of you grew up making the original Toll House cookie recipe on the back of the Nestle chocolate chip bag?!
+It is THE chocolate chip recipe that started it all: the original Nestle Toll House chocolate chip cookie!
+This recipe is a classic that is easy to make and turns out great every time!

 I love knowing random factoids, so here is a good one for you!
 Do you know who invented the original chocolate chip cookie?
 A woman named Ruth Wakefield ran the successful Toll House restaurant in Whitman, Massachusetts, in the 1930’s!
 She was making a batch of cookies when she decided to break pieces of Nestlé Semi-Sweet chocolate into the cookie dough.